tlswg/draft-deprecate-obsolete-kex/draft-ietf-tls-deprecate-obsolete-kex.md

 connections.
 (Note that (D)TLS 1.0 and TLS 1.1 are deprecated by {{!RFC8996}}, and (D)TLS
 1.3 does not support static RSA {{!I-D.ietf-tls-rfc8446bis}}{{!RFC9147}}.)
 This includes all cipher suites listed in the table in {{rsacs}}.
-Note that these cipher suites are already marked as not recommended in the "TLS Cipher Suites" registry.
+Note that these cipher suites are already marked as not recommended in the "TLS Cipher Suites" registry {{tls-registry}}.

 # Updates to Cipher Suites and TLS ClientCertificateType Identifiers